Bradford (Park Avenue) A.F.C.

 The club was founded in 1907 and moved from the Southern League into the Football League the next year.
 They were promoted into the First Division at the end of the 1913–14 season, but suffered consecutive relegations by 1922.
 They won the Third Division North title in 1927–28 and remained in the Second Division until 1950.
 Promoted from the Fourth Division in 1960–61, the club were relegated from the Third Division in 1963.
 The club failed in their Football League re-election bid in 1970 and spent the next four seasons in the Northern Premier League before disbanding.

-The present club is a reincarnation that was established in 1987.
+The present club is a phoenix club that was established in 1987.
 They moved from the Central Midlands League into the North West Counties League in 1990, gaining promotion from Division Two in 1990–91.
 They moved into their present home at Horsfall Stadium in 1996 having previously won the North West Counties League Division One title, and then the Northern Premier League Premier Division in 2000–01.
 Relegated in two successive seasons in 2006, they won the Northern Premier League First Division title in 2007–08 and gained promotion from the Premier Division via the play-offs in 2012.

 History

 Rugby football

 The original club was formed in 1863 as the Bradford Football Club, playing rugby football, and achieved its first major success by winning the Yorkshire Cup in 1884.
 A member of the Rugby Football Union (RFU), Bradford FC became a founding member of the breakaway Northern Rugby Football Union (after an internal RFU dispute over broken-time payments) in 1895.
 Bradford were runners-up the 1897–98 Challenge Cup, won the championship in 1903–04, and won the 1905–06 Challenge Cup.

-In 1907, what is known as "The Great Betrayal" occurred when a narrow majority of members decided to abandon the Northern Union game (later known as rugby league) in favour of association football, still based at the Park Avenue ground.
+In 1907, a narrow majority of members decided to abandon the Northern Union game (later known as rugby league) in favour of association football, still based at the Park Avenue ground.
 The minority faction left and formed a new club within the Northern Union, Bradford Northern.
 Bradford Northern applied for and was granted Bradford FC's place in the 1907–08 Northern Rugby Football Union season.